refcell/archon/README.md

 >
 > - If there's a small leftover frame, we can actually start a new channel and construct a transaction with both the leftover frame and the next channels first frame.
 This is a _greedy_ approach at filling up transactions in order to amortize the fixed gas costs of L1 transactions.
 > - If we build multiple channels in parallel, we can submit multiple frames in a single transaction.

-## Why "Archon"?

-The term "archon" means "ruler" in Greek.
-In ancient Athens, an "Archon" refers to each of the nine chief [magistrates](https://en.wikipedia.org/wiki/Magistrate), civilians who were elected to administer the law.
-Like the magistrates, Archon reigns judicial and executive power.
-Responsible for the state of the "rollup", Archon batches and submits chain data to a data availability layer.

 ## Contributing